-Phillips was sent from the Stroudsburg Poconos of the North Atlantic League to the Detroit Tigers in an unknown transaction before the 1949 season.
-After leading the 1952 International League in outfield assists, he missed the 1953-1954 seasons serving in the military.
+Phillips was obtained by the Detroit Tigers from the Stroudsburg Poconos of the North Atlantic League before the 1949 season.
+After leading the 1952 International League in outfield assists, he missed the 1953 and 1954 seasons serving in the military during the Korean War.
 He made his big league debut on April 30, 1955 with the Tigers at the age of 27 and wearing number 11.
 He spent most of the year coming off the bench, but he still managed to hit .234 with three home runs and 23 RBI in 95 games (184 at-bats).

 In 1958, Phillips spent time almost evenly at third base and in the outfield, playing only 10 more games at third that in the outfield.
 In 84 games that year, he hit .273 with five home runs and 30 RBI.
 He was a consistent hitter who did not walk much but did not strike out much either.
 In fact, in 1958 he walked 15 times and struck out only 14 times.

 In 1959, he reclaimed his starting job at third base from Billy Goodman.
 He hit .264 with 5 home runs, 40 RBI, 27 walks and 28 strikeouts that year.
-Placing seventh in the league in intentional walks with seven and ninth in the league in doubles with 27.
+Placing seventh in the American League in intentional walks with 7 and ninth in the league in doubles with 27.
 He also did well in the World Series that year, hitting .300 in 10 at-bats against the Los Angeles Dodgers.

 In 1964, he lost his starting job to a young Don Wert.
-He wrapped up his big league career after 1964, a year in which he hit .253 with three home runs and six RBI.
-He played his final big league game on September 6 of that year.
+He wrapped up his big league career that year by hitting .253 with 3 home runs and 6 RBI.
+He played his final big league game on September 6th of that year.

-Overall, he hit .255 with 62 home runs and 356 RBI over his 10 year career.
+Overall, he hit .255 with 62 home runs and 356 RBI over his 10-year career.
 He walked 182 times and struck out only 314 times in 3,278 at-bats.
 He was a .964 career fielder.
-He collected his final hit off of Gerry Arrigo and his final home run off of Dave Stenhouse.
+He collected his final hit off Gerry Arrigo and his final home run off Dave Stenhouse.
 According to Baseball-Reference, the player he is most similar to statistically is Mike Shannon.
-He was teammates with Barry Latman for six seasons, longer than any other teammate.
+He was a teammate of Barry Latman for six seasons, longer than any other teammate.